Stephanie L. Mudge

 ... with Phyllis Jeffrey.
 In progress.
 "Counting Oneself In: How the AKP Mobilized Europe to Reconfigure the Turkish Political Field."

 Social Science History Association (SSHA): Co-Chair, Politics Network.
-The 2016 conference will be held in Chicago from November 17-20.

 Other former & current affiliations include the Society for the Advancement of Socio-Economics (SASE), the Council for European Studies, and the Sheffield Political Economy Research Institute (SPERI)